thebaysix/elmstash/src/observer/README.md

 **Why They're a Foundational Target:**
 Even if the model itself isn't fine-tuned, the *usage* of it demands critical tooling:

-* **Prompt Engineering Insights:** Logging prompts and responses to identify effective strategies and track changes.
+* **Prompt Engineering Discern:** Logging prompts and responses to identify effective strategies and track changes.
 * **Cost Monitoring (API Usage):** Tracking token usage and API calls for cost management.
 * **Hallucination & Safety:** Monitoring for harmful, biased, or nonsensical outputs.
 * **Latency & Reliability:** Tracking response times and error rates for user experience.